 Another good alternative to invest in real estate in Brazil is to acquire quotas of an FII.
-The FII was created by Law No. 8,668/1993, and the offering of FII quotas is ruled by Normative Ruling No. 472 of the Brazilian securities exchange commission (CVM).
+The FII was created by Law No. 8,668/1993, and the offering of FII quotas is ruled by Normative Ruling No. 472 of the Brazilian Securities Exchange Commission (CVM).

-The FIIs are investment funds specifically designated to invest in real estate projects, in a mechanism similar to the REITs in the United States.
-The FIIs are closed-end funds without corporate identity, and redemption of their quotas is not allowed.
-Hence, after the investment in a FII is consolidated, by means of subscription and payment of certain quotas, such quotas can only be negotiated in a secondary market, with low liquidity.
+FIIs are investment funds specifically designated to invest in real estate projects, in a mechanism similar to REITs in the United States.
+FIIs are closed-end funds without corporate identity, and redemption of their quotas is not allowed.
+Hence, after the investment in an FII is consolidated, by means of subscription and payment of certain quotas, such quotas can only be negotiated in a secondary market, with low liquidity.

-The FIIs can be for a determinate or indeterminate term and, as a legal rule, there is no minimum investment (even though, in practice, the public offerings of FII quotas usually provide for minimum investment amounts).
+FIIs can be for a determinate or indeterminate term and, as a legal rule, there is no minimum investment (even though, in practice, public offerings of FII quotas usually provide for minimum investment amounts).

-Available at bvmf.bmfbovespa.com.br/cias-listadas/empresas-listadas/BuscaEmpresaListada.aspx?segmento= Incorpora%C3%A7%C3%B5es&idioma=pt-br, last accessed 16 December 2019.
+Available at bvmf.bmfbovespa.com.br/cias-listadas/empresas-listadas/BuscaEmpresaListada.aspx?segmento= Incorpora%C3%A7%C3%B5es&idioma=pt-br, last accessed 15 December 2022.